 The students gathered in his classroom this afternoon make up one of his favorite audiences.
 They are high school kids—16- and 17-year-olds—enrolled in the Elmhurst College Summer Math and Science Academy, a sort of boot camp devoted to those academic subjects that one academy student aptly describes as “the hard stuff.”
 The academy aims to give young women and minorities—the groups that tend to be underrepresented in undergraduate math and science courses—a running start on college work in those disciplines.

-Afenya has directed the academy since its inception in 1994, and he has come to anticipate the wailing and gnashing of teeth that will accompany the first math test he gives his academy students.
+Afenya has directed the academy since it began in 1995, and he has come to anticipate the wailing and gnashing of teeth that will accompany the first math test he gives his academy students.
 “They have come to believe that they cannot do this work,” Afenya explains.
 “They expect to fail.
 That’s what we’re up against.”